Rasie1/c-of-x/README.md

 + Interactive development features

-# Installation
+## Build & Run

-Run following steps in terminal (note: you should have C++17 compiler available):
+Run following steps in terminal to compile the language (note: you should have C++17 compiler available):

 ```
 sudo apt-get install libreadline-dev